atlassian/data-center-helm-charts/docs/docs/examples/logging/efk/EFK.md

     It takes a while for Elasticsearch clusters to change to an active state.
 Check the AWS Console to see the status of the cluster, and continue to the next step when the cluster is ready.

 At this point you need to map roles to users in order to set fine-grained access control, because without this mapping all the requests to the cluster will result in permission errors.
-You should add the `fluentbit` ARN as a backend role to the `all-access` role, which uses the Elasticsearch APIs.
+You should add the `Fluentbit` ARN as a backend role to the `all-access` role, which uses the Elasticsearch APIs.
 To find the `fluentbit` ARN run the following command and export the value of `ARN Role` into the `FLUENTBIT_ROLE` environment variable:
 ```shell
 eksctl get iamserviceaccount --cluster dcd-ap-southeast-2
 ```